Floorp-Projects/Floorp/browser/docs/DirectoryLinksProvider.rst

 For the directory source and ping endpoints, the default preference values point to Mozilla key-pinned servers with encryption.
-No cookies are set by the servers but not enforced by Firefox.
+No cookies are set by the servers and Firefox enforces this by making anonymous requests.

 - default directory source endpoint: https://tiles.services.mozilla.com/v3/links/fetch/%LOCALE%/%CHANNEL%